Human Rights

 - Imprint Youth Association

-Moot Court is a credited course that gives students the opportunity and support to flourish as they act as legal counsel in fictitious cases based on real legal precedent.
-The course is dedicated to mastering oral advocacy and brief writing, while deepening students’ understanding of different types of law including Canadian law, American law, international human rights law, and environmental law.
+Moot Court gives students the opportunity to act as legal counsel in fictitious cases based on legal precedent.
+This develops speaking, critical thinking, writing, and researching skills, and deepens your understanding of Canadian law and American law, international law, space law, and environmental law.

 You might be interested in studying Human Rights if…

-- You want to go to law school, pursue a career in social work or law enforcement
+You want to go to law school, pursue a career in social work, public policy, or are interested in law enforcement.

 Featured Courses